Poland has some of the strictest abortion laws in Europe. Izabela Sajbor's family say those laws are responsible for her death – KION546

 By Saskya Vandoorne and Melissa Bell, CNN

-Izabela Sajbor knew for weeks that her longed-for baby was unlikely to live long.
-On September 22 last year, she realized she was likely to die alongside it.
+Izabela Sajbor knew for weeks that the baby she was carrying was unlikely to live long.
+On September 22 last year, she realized both their fates were sealed.

 “I hope I won’t get sepsis because then I won’t leave this place,” the 30-year-old wrote in a series of distraught text messages to her mother, just 12 hours before she died.